top of page

 Contains affiliate links - see my disclosure

-Read on for over 30 simple and fun ideas to keep the kids entertained - all the best crafts, food, games and sensory play for the spooky season!
+I've trawled the web to find the BEST crafts, activities, treats and ideas to keep the kids entertained this spooky season - all the best crafts, food, games and sensory play for the big day!

 If you're worried about cooped up kids full of sugar, Crafty Mothering has the answer with her healthy Halloween snack ideas.